 EXAMPLE 2 A material (like cheese or wine) ages between processing segments so there is a minimum time allowed between segments of production.

-Figure E.6 illustrates some of the possible dependencies using timing constraints associated with product segment dependencies or process segment dependencies.
+Figure E.6 illustrates some of the possible dependencies using timing constraints associated with operations segment dependencies or process segment dependencies.
 The left side of Figure E.6 illustrates possible dependencies where overlapped execution of the segment is allowed or required.
 The right side of Figure E.6 illustrates dependencies where non-overlapped execution is allowed or required.